arup-banerjee/ngx-draggable-widget/README.md

 To use this in your own application, all you need to do is add the **`[ngWidgetContainer]`** attribute to your container element and **`[ngWidget]`** to each item.
 You can use this in conjunction with `NgFor` and or `ngSwitch` to create a truly dynamic Angular 4 dashboard of widgets.

-To configure the grid with your own options, it is as easy as adding them as the attribute value.
+To configure the widget container with your own options, it is as easy as adding them as the attribute value.
 The defaults for the widget container are:

 ```javascript
 {